AdobeDocs/target.it-IT/help/c-recommendations/c-algorithms/base-the-recommendation-on-a-recommendation-key.md

 >[!NOTE]
 >
->“Articoli visualizzati di recente” rispetta sia le impostazioni globali Esclusioni sia l’impostazione Raccolta selezionata per l’attività.
-Se un elemento è escluso da un’esclusione globale, o non è incluso nella raccolta selezionata, non verrà visualizzato; di conseguenza, quando si utilizza il criterio “Articoli visualizzati di recente”, viene solitamente utilizzata l’impostazione “Tutte le raccolte”.
+>[!UICONTROL Elementi] visualizzati di recente rispetta sia le impostazioni globali di esclusioni che l&#39;impostazione della raccolta selezionata per l&#39;attività.
+If an item is excluded by a global exclusion, or is not contained in the selected collection, it will not be displayed.
+Therefore, when using a [!UICONTROL Recently Viewed Items] criteria, the &quot;All Collections&quot; setting should generally be used.

 ## Logica raccomandazione